 When I started matched betting, I only ever heard people talk about one betting exchange, the almighty Betfair.
-As far as I was concerned, the Betfair Exchange was unbeatable and I couldn’t see that ever changing.
+As far as I was concerned, the Betfair Exchange was unbeatable and I couldn’t ever see that changing.
 I was wrong.

 Smarkets offer a fantastic flat-rate commission of just 2% on net winnings for each market, compared to Betfair’s 5%.
 As you know, matched betting is all about minimising qualifying losses and maximising profits, so a commission rate of 2% is hard to ignore.
-Having said that, it’s easy to be lazy and think it wouldn’t make a huge amount of difference (as did I for so many months), but it does.
+Having said that, it’s easy to be lazy and think it can’t make a huge amount of difference (as did I for so many months), but it does.

-Take the Vernons in-play free bet offer, for example.
+Take this Vernons in-play free bet offer, for example.
 We needed to place a £20.00 qualifying bet on five different Premier League matches and Vernons would then give us a £10.00 in-play free bet to use on each match.
 The following table shows the difference between placing our qualifying bets with Smarkets (2%) and Betfair (5%)…

 |Qualifying Bet||Back Odds||Lay Odds||Smarkets Loss||Betfair Loss||Saving|